Psoas Muscle in Tai Chi

 Psoas and Movement

-• A relaxed psoas muscle is short
+• A relaxed psoas muscle is short.

-• Movement lengthens the psoas muscle
+• Movement lengthens the psoas muscle.

-• No movement means it shortens and does not lengthen, the less movement you do the more the psoas tightens and restricts mobility
+• No movement means it shortens and does not lengthen, the less movement you do the more the psoas tightens and restricts mobility.

-Tai Chi / Qi Gong
+Tai Chi and Qi Gong Practice

 What Creates a Weak / Shortened Psoas